 Fort Adams State ParkBack to Top of List

 The largest, most sophisticated fortress in the country, Fort Adams is nestled in Fort Adams State Park, offering panoramic views of Newport Harbor and Narragansett Bay.
 View the quarters where officers lived, ascend to the scenic overlook for aerial views of the harbor, or explore the underground network of tunnels buried deep beneath the Fortress’s defenses.

 PLACES TO STAY

 A bowl of killer clam chowder after a day in the sun.
 A platter of oysters hauled from local waters.
 Catch of the day served over a menagerie of fresh, straight-from-the-farm offerings.
-Our Classic Coast is nothing if not a culinary oasis.
+Newport is nothing if not a culinary oasis.